dwolf42/java_courses/src/dwolf/off_course_projects/modulo/README.md

-# patient_demo
+# modulo

-A class is a blueprint for an object, it determines what properties an object derived from the class must have.
+A fun project to have a table in order to see how modulo behaves.
+You either may read it horizontal (left -> right), or vertical (top -> down).

 ---
 ## Prerequisites to run my Java programs